JeeWeetje/iot-workshop/Commands.md

     ttn.personalize(devAddr, nwkSKey, appSKey);
     ```

-3. Every time a message is send to the TTN backend, the node checks for commands.
-When a command is received, the handleCommand functoin will be called
+3. Every time a message is sent to the TTN backend, the node checks for commands.
+When a command is received, the handleCommand function will be called
-4. Add the extra fuction 'handleCommand' at the end of the sketch
+4. Add the extra function 'handleCommand' at the end of the sketch

     ```c
     void handleCommand(const byte* payload, size_t length, port_t port) {